stanjouven/test/README.md

     ├── word2vec                          # Folder using the word2vecf open source code
     |   ├── ... not used for the final embedding
     |
-    ├── word2vec_pytorch                  # Folder corresponding to the implementation of SGNS │   ├── creates_training_data             # Folder where the training samples are constructed
+    ├── word2vec_pytorch                  # Folder corresponding to the implementation of SGNS (skip gram with negative sampling)
+    │   ├── creates_training_data             # Folder where the training samples are constructed
-    |   |   ├── preprocessing_file_gen_then_sample.ipynb              # First generate the pairs then sample
+    |   |   ├── preprocessing_file_gen_then_sample.ipynb              # Generates the pairs then sample
-    |   |   ├── preprocessing_file_gen_then_weighted_sample.ipynb     # First generate the pairs then sample according to a weighted scheme
+    |   |   ├── preprocessing_file_gen_then_weighted_sample.ipynb     # Generates the pairs then sample according to a weighted scheme
-    |   |   ├── preprocessing_file_sample_then_gen.ipynb              # First sample then generate the pairs from the selected channels
+    |   |   ├── preprocessing_file_sample_then_gen.ipynb              # Sample channels then generate the pairs from the selected channels
     │   ├── embedding_space              # Folder keeping track of the results
     |   |   ├── ...
-    │   ├── main.ipynb                                                # Notebook doingg the training processes
+    │   ├── main.ipynb                                                # Notebook running the training process
-    │   ├── config.py                                                 # Parameters about the training and the result paths
+    │   ├── config.py                                                 # Parameters on the training and the result paths
     │   ├── model.py                                                  # Model used
-    └── data_analysis.ipynb                                           # Analyses on the number of comments per channel
+    └── data_analysis.ipynb                                           # Notebook analysing the number of comments per channel

+Two configurations currently exist:
+- Channels having more than 10k comments per channel
+- Channels having more than 300 comments per channel

 ### How to run and create an embedding: